-Here we consider nine synthetic cases of Fig.~\ref{fig:synthetic_dataset_A} (discussed in Section~\ref{sec:methodology.syn.datasets}).
-Table~\ref{tab:synthetic_dataset_A_Table}~(a)~--~(i) presents the fitness of different regression methods for each of these datasets.
-We summarize the results below, before discussing performance more broadly -- across all datasets (Set-3 to Set-11).
+Next, we will briefly discuss equivalent analysis and model visualizations, using the \emph{IRG}s, for an additional nine synthetic data sets (Set-3---Set-11), each designed to reflect a key property regularly encountered in IV data sets.
+This will highlight how different data sets---with different features---are differently suitable for different regression methods, as later results will expand upon in more detail.
+For data Set-3 to Set-11, all shown in Fig.~\ref{fig:synthetic_data_set_A}, we briefly summarize individual performance results across methods below before discussing performance more broadly.
+Table~\ref{tab:synthetic_data_set_A_Table}(a)~--~(i) present the fitness of regression methods for each of these data sets.

-\begin{itemize}[leftmargin=*] \item \emph{Set-3 (All disjoint skinny intervals)}: The PM and LM$_w$ methods produce the best fit for all disjoint skinny intervals.
-The LM$_c$ method also equally fits well in respect to two metrics ($RMSE^-$ and $MMRE$).
+\begin{itemize} \item \emph{Set-3 (All disjoint skinny intervals)}: The PM and LM$_w$ methods produce the best fit for all disjoint skinny intervals.
+The LM$_c$ method results in equally good fit well with respect to two metrics ($RMSE^-$ and $MMRE$).

 \item \emph{Set-4 (Some overlapping skinny intervals)}: Again, the PM and LM$_w$ methods produce the best fit.
-The LM$_c$ method also gives the same fitness in respect to three metrics ($RMSE^-$, $MAE^-$, and $MMRE$).
-The fitness by other methods are improved with some overlapping of intervals.
+The LM$_c$ method also gives the same fitness with respect to three metrics ($RMSE^-$, $MAE^-$, and $MMRE$).
+The fitness of other methods improves with some overlapping of intervals.

 \item \emph{Set-5 (All overlapping skinny intervals)}: The PM and MinMax methods come out as the best approach.
-Among others, CRM, CCRM, LM$_c$ and LM$_w$ methods produce quite similar results in respect to some evaluation metrics.
+Among others, CRM, CCRM, LM$_c$ and LM$_w$ methods produce quite similar results as to some of the evaluation metrics.

-\item \emph{Set-6 (All disjoint puffy intervals)}: The PM method gives the best fit, though the LM$_c$ and LM$_w$ methods also produce quite similar results for the same feature of puffy intervals.
+\item \emph{Set-6 (All disjoint puffy intervals)}: The PM method gives the best fit, though the LM$_c$ and LM$_w$ methods also produce quite similar results for puffy intervals.

-\item \emph{Set-7 (Some overlapping puffy intervals)}: The PM, MinMax and LM$_w$ emerge as the best approaches in respect to different metrics, though the CRM, CCRM and LM$_c$ methods also produce quite similar good fitness as to the $MMRE$.
+\item \emph{Set-7 (Some overlapping puffy intervals)}: The PM and LM$_w$ emerge as the best methods as to different metrics, though the MinMax,CRM, CCRM and LM$_c$ methods also produce similarly good fit in terms of $MMRE$.

-\item \emph{Set-8 (All overlapping puffy intervals)}: For all overlapping puffy intervals, the PM method gives the best fit in respect to three metrics and the LM$_w$ method is for two evaluation metrics.
+\item \emph{Set-8 (All overlapping puffy intervals)}: For all overlapping puffy intervals, the PM method gives the best fit with respect to three metrics and the LM$_w$ method is for two evaluation metrics.
 Except CM and CIM methods, growing overlap among intervals appears to lower estimation errors by the CRM, CCRM and MinMax methods.